MorganSchmiedt/web-builder-inline-markdown/README.md

           // List of directories that include
           // the markdown files included in the tags ],
+        onAssetsLoad: assetsMap => {
+          // Optional event that allows to edit the content
+          // of the assets before passing it to the parser.
+        },
         parserOptions: {
           // See https://github.com/deskeen/markdown
           // for a complete list of options